China virus toll nears 500; cruise ships, Hong Kong flights hit

 Neighbouring Macau, also a special administrative region of China lying across the Pearl River estuary from Hong Kong, ordered its casinos to suspend operations on Tuesday, effectively closing off the lifeblood of its economy in a drastic measure to contain the epidemic.

-Beijing has criticised U.S. travel restrictions, barring foreign nationals who have visited China, as an overreaction and has called on Washington to do more to help China.
+Beijing has criticized U.S. travel restrictions, barring foreign nationals who have visited China, as an overreaction and has called on Washington to do more to help China.

 Several countries including Australia and New Zealand continued to evacuate citizens from Wuhan city.
 The United States said it may stage additional evacuation flights for private U.S. citizens in China’s virus-hit Wuhan on Thursday.

-Wuhan authorities are converting an additional eight buildings, including gymnasiums, exhibition centres and sports centres, into hospitals, the official Xinhua news agency reported on Wednesday.
+Wuhan authorities are converting an additional eight buildings, including gymnasiums, exhibition centers and sports centers, into hospitals, the official Xinhua news agency reported on Wednesday.

 The latest announcement adds to plans revealed earlier this week to convert three other venues in the city into hospitals.
 Once all 11 buildings are converted, a process that is expected to be completed later on Wednesday, they will be able to accommodate 10,000 patients.